vmware-archive/nsxraml/md-version/nsxvapi.md

 source from where the hierarchy was exported.

 ### /2.0/services/policy/securityaction/{category}/virtualmachines
-Working with Virtual Machines with Security Actions Applied
+Working With Virtual Machines with Security Actions Applied
 --------------

 * **get** *(secured)*: Retrieve all VirtualMachine objects on which security action of a